 Yes, the first Armenian First Lady was Jewish.

-During the presidency of his husband, Lyudmila Ter-Petrosyan was profoundly engaged in social life of Armenia.
+During the presidency of her husband, Lyudmila Ter-Petrosyan was profoundly engaged in the social life of Armenia.
 She was the founder of All-Armenian Women Union, a non-governmental organization, the aim of which was to protect the rights of Armenian women and children.

 By the way, the initiative of All-Armenian Women, The National Assembly of Armenia was the first among post-soviet Republics to adopt laws concerning children’s rights.

-Lyumila Ter-Petrosyan was awarded by a medal of UNICEF for public activities in 1995.
+Lyudmila Ter-Petrosyan was awarded a medal of UNICEF for public activities in 1995.
 Being an honorary participant of various International conferences, Lyudmila Ter-Petrosyan organized 4 international Women conferences in Armenia as well.

 You’ll meet quite a lot of Armenian-Jewish people in chess.
 Many people consider Gary Kasparov the greatest chess player ever!

-Gary Kasparov is a former World Chess champion, writer and political activist.
-Kasparov was born in Jewish-Armenian family.
-He has both Armenian and Jewish background.
+Gary Kasparov is a former World Chess Champion, writer and political activist.
+Kasparov was born in a Jewish-Armenian family.
 His father was Jewish and mother was Armenian.He was the youngest chess player to become a world champion.

-In 1985, at the age of 22 Gary Kasparov defeating Anatoly Karpov gained the so much desired title of world champion.
+In 1985, at the age of 22, Gary Kasparov defeated Anatoly Karpov gaining the so much desired title of the world champion.

 Kasparov quitted his professional career of chess player officially in 2005.
-Today he is mostly engaged in politics, at the moment Gary Kasparov is the chairman of Human Rights foundation.
+Today he is mostly engaged in politics.
+Now Gary Kasparov is the chairman of Human Rights Foundation.

 His political views are very often opposed to the today’s Russian political system.
-Kasparov has obtained Croatian citizenship in 2014.
-He lives in New York today.
+Kasparov has obtained Croatian citizenship in 2014 and currently, lives in New York.

-Rima Varzhapetyan is the president of Armenian Jewish community since 1996.
-Very often she is admitted being the best-known Armenian Jew living in Armenia.
+Rima Varzhapetyan is the president of the Jewish community in Armenia since 1996.

 Rima Varzhapetyan is also a member of European Jewish Parliament.
-She constantly represents the interests of Armenian Jews both within Armenia and in international stages.
+She constantly represents the interests of Jews in Armenia both within the country and in international tribunes.

-Rima Varzhapetyan also fights for the recognition of Armenian Genocide.
-Thanks to her active social activity, Rima has great respect and popularity in Armenia.
+Rima Varzhapetyan also fights for the recognition of the Armenian Genocide.
+Due to her active social participation, Rima has a huge respect and popularity in Armenia.

-She is loved by the Armenian Jewish community members very much, as she is always open to listen the problems and suggestions of the members willing to help and find solutions.
+She is loved by the Armenian Jewish community members very much, as she is always open to listen to the problems and suggestions of the members and is willing to help and find solutions.

 - Armenia Ethnic Groups | Minorities in Armenia